 Roozbeh Jafari (http://jafari.tamu.edu) is the Tim and Amy Leach Professor of Biomedical Engineering, Computer Science and Engineering and Electrical and Computer Engineering at Texas A&M University.
 He received his Ph.D. in Computer Science from UCLA and completed a postdoctoral fellowship at UC-Berkeley.
 His research interest lies in the area of wearable computer design and signal processing.
 He has raised more than $86M for research with $23M directed towards his lab.
 His research has been funded by the NSF, NIH, DoD (TATRC), DTRA, DIU, AFRL, AFOSR, DARPA, SRC and industry (Texas Instruments, Tektronix, Samsung & Telecom Italia).
 He has published over 200 papers in refereed journals and conferences.
 He has served as the general chair and technical program committee chair for several flagship conferences in the areas of wearable computers.
 Dr. Jafari is the recipient of the NSF CAREER award (2012), IEEE Real-Time & Embedded Technology & Applications Symposium best paper award (2011), Andrew P. Sage best transactions paper award (2014), ACM Transactions on Embedded Computing Systems best paper award (2019), and the outstanding engineering contribution award from the College of Engineering at Texas A&M (2019).
 He has been named Texas A&M Presidential Fellow (2019).
-He serves on the editorial board for the IEEE Transactions on Biomedical Circuits and Systems, IEEE Sensors Journal, IEEE Internet of Things Journal, IEEE Journal of Biomedical and Health Informatics, IEEE Open Journal of Engineering in Medicine and Biology and ACM Transactions on Computing for Healthcare.
+He serves on the editorial board for the Nature Digital Medicine, IEEE Transactions on Biomedical Circuits and Systems, IEEE Sensors Journal, IEEE Internet of Things Journal, IEEE Journal of Biomedical and Health Informatics, IEEE Open Journal of Engineering in Medicine and Biology and ACM Transactions on Computing for Healthcare.
 He is currently the chair of the IEEE Wearable Biomedical Sensors and Systems Technical Committee (elected) as well the IEEE Applied Signal Processing Technical Committee (elected).
-He serves on scientific panels for funding agencies frequently, served as a standing member of the NIH Biomedical Computing and Health Informatics (BCHI) study section (2017-2021), and currently is the chair of the NIH Clinical Informatics and Digital Health (CIDH) study section (2020-2022).
+He serves on scientific panels for funding agencies frequently, served as a standing member of the NIH Biomedical Computing and Health Informatics (BCHI) study section (2017-2021), and was the inaugural chair of the NIH Clinical Informatics and Digital Health (CIDH) study section (2020-2022).
 He is a Fellow of the American Institute for Medical and Biological Engineering (AIMBE).
 He has served as an expert witness on a number of interesting industry litigation cases.

 - Post-Doc.
 Electrical Engineering and Computer Science, University of California, Berkeley, CA